-The Company acts as an agency to source product for sale on to ASDA.
-The Company's purpose is to provide ASDA with the lowest cost, sustainable sourcing and supply chain solution.
+The Company's purpose is to provide ASDA with the lowest cost, best quality, sustainable sourcing and supply chain solution.
+This supports ASDA's delivery of a "low cost operating model".
 The Company measures its performance against a balanced set of key performance indicators to ensure it is meeting this purpose.